AvantgardeIT/react-webpack-hmr-seed/README.md

-React and ES6 with Webpack
+Seed project for React apps using ES6, Webpack and HMR.

 ## How to install